mathjax/MathJax/docs/source/configuration.rst

 MathJax is now available as a web service from ``cdn.mathjax.org``, so you can obtain MathJax from there without needing to install it on your own server.
 The CDN is part of a distributed "cloud" network, so it is handled by servers around the world.
-That means that you should get acces to a server geographically near you, for a fast, reliable connection.
+That means that you should get access to a server geographically near you, for a fast, reliable connection.

 The CDN hosts the most current version of MathJax, as well as older